DataONEorg/hashstore-java/CONTRIBUTING.md

 the new version number (e.g. `2.11.2`).
 At this point, the tip of the `main` branch will reflect the new release and the `develop` branch can be fast-forwarded to sync with `main` to start work on the next release.
-4. Releases can be downloaded from the [Github releases page](https://github.com/DataONEorg/hashstore-java/releases).
+3. Releases can be downloaded from the [GitHub releases page](https://github.com/DataONEorg/hashstore-java/releases).

 ## Testing